macccorehenni/ten-stories/Main Story/The College of the Unheard Prologue.md

 Meanwhile, the Loud Ones, their mounts and that of the Misfits stood backstage, willfully ignoring the pleas of their friends and handlers.
 Every heartbeat after the Mindplayers— except, mercifully, Minden— pushed them over en route to the stage was tense.
 The mounts were talking amongst themselves, and Givly, though she couldn't hear what they were talking about, could tell they were tense and just as worried as she and her factionmates were about their handlers.

 "We _do not_ intervene during this concert!
 The handlers' professors explicitly forbade the entering of mounts!"
-Ildren, the most level headed yet rule following of the four faction mounts, glared at his fellow Misfits faction mounts.
+Ilven, the most level headed yet rule following of the four faction mounts, glared at his fellow Misfits faction mounts.

-"Yet, Ildren, our handlers— not to mention, my daughter— are in peril.
+"Yet, Ilven, our handlers— not to mention, my daughter— are in peril.
 Perhaps we shall intervene for their safety."
 Danche chipped in, his hoofs grating against the stone floor.

-"Sorry, Ildren, gonna agree with Danche.
+"Sorry, Ilven, gonna agree with Danche.
 Normally I'd lean towards agreeing with you as the faction leader's mount, but why risk my beautiful two-tone haired girl's life?
 I'd rather give my own life— or wander, aimlessly, after being expelled by the College— than _die_.
-Choose what you want, Ildren, but, I _will_ save Celesteia.
+Choose what you want, Ilven, but, I _will_ save Celesteia.
 No questions asked, are we going?"
 Palten sighed, seeing no movement in the gryphon's stance to indicate he agreed.

 "Honestly, if I were you four?"
 Emmersun smiled, his fangs baring.
 "Go.
 All four.
 If your handlers need to wield— and they will— you will need to help them."